bishal0922/QuickFolio/README.md

 # QuickFolio

-Attempt at building a SaaS solution to genearting personal portfolio website.
+Attempt at building a SaaS solution to generating a personal portfolio website.
 Currently deployed through vercel.
-Will be developing the backend in the few weeks.
+Will be developing the backend in the upcoming days/ weeks.

 ### Stack
 - FE: React JS w/ Material UI